ibug-lab/pollin-cam/README.md

 ## 2. Operating system and software 💿
 ### Imaging MicroSD card
-Use the Raspberry Pi Imager software to install the recommended operating system for the Raspberry Pi Zero 2W on the microSD card (but opt for the *32-bit* version for this particular iteration of the camera trap to save memory.
+Use the Raspberry Pi Imager software to install the recommended operating system for the Raspberry Pi Zero 2W on the microSD card, but opt for the *32-bit* version of Debian Trixie for this particular iteration of the camera trap to save memory.

 For customizations, you will need to define: